-This result suggests whatever might be the agent responsible for the bactericidal effect, it is produced by electron impact within a millimeter from the sample surface.
+This result suggests whatever the agent responsible for the bactericidal might be, it is produced by electron impact within a millimeter from the sample surface.

 We must next discuss transport mechanisms that can account for this length scale.
 One possibility is a finite lifetime of the species generated by electron impact.
-The bactericidal species will be entrained in the gas flow, which is typically $1~{\rm m~s^{-1}}=1~{\rm mm~ms^{-1}}$.
-Our observations of the ring in the glow and the killing pattern suggest that the last half millimeter of the flow is where the bactericidal agent is produced.
-This would, in turn, suggest that the agent has a lifetime <0.5 ms.
+The bactericidal species will be entrained in the gas flow, which is typically 1 m/s = 1 mm/ms. Our observations of the ring in the glow and the killing pattern suggest that the last half millimeter of the flow is where the bactericidal agent is produced.
+This would, in turn, suggest that the agent has a lifetime < 0.5 ms.